pdzaffina/blog/_posts/2025-12-05-Technical-vs-Tactical.md

 In today's professional landscape, especially in IT and product delivery, I’ve often heard colleagues say, "I'm not technical."
 This principle kept surfacing as I observed the damaging effects of eroding technical standards taking root in my organization.
-I’ll admit that, in the past, I've fallen prey to this thinking myself when looking at roles outside of pure engineering, but I realized it's a flawed mindset that doesn't do anyone any good.
+I’ll admit that, in the past, I've judged thos who've said this in the past, but I realized it's a flawed mindset that doesn't do anyone any good.

 My search for the exact origin of this principle led me to **Dave Anderson's** blog post, ["West Point’s Eleven Principles of Leadership – Rewritten"](https://www.andersonleadershipsolutions.com/west-points-eleven-principles-of-leadership/), which brilliantly breaks down the West